TanStack/query/docs/react/guides/query-cancellation.md

 ## Manual Cancellation

 You might want to cancel a query manually.
 For example, if the request takes a long time to finish, you can allow the user to click a cancel button to stop the request.
 To do this, you just need to call `queryClient.cancelQueries({ queryKey })`, which will cancel the query and revert it back to its previous state.
-If you have consumed the `signal` passed to the query function, Tanstack Query will additionally also cancel the Promise.
+If you have consumed the `signal` passed to the query function, TanStack Query will additionally also cancel the Promise.

 [//]: # 'Example7'